Pixelsilzavon77/dmfa-comic-reader/README.md

 ## Disclaimer

 This is an unofficial fan-made application.
-DMFA (Dan and Mab's Furry Adventures) is created by Amber M. Panyko (Amber Williams) and can be found at [missmab.com](http://www.missmab.com/).
+DMFA (Dan and Mab's Furry Adventures) is created by Amber M. Williams (Mebs/Ambaaargh) and can be found at [missmab.com](http://www.missmab.com/).

 ## Support